n1sh1th/n1sh1th.github.io/content/blog/1-docker-quickstart.md

 `$ docker rmi busybox`

 To delete Image first delete all the containers associated with image and run above command.

 ---

+##Conclusion:
+The blog post is a beginner's guide for quickstart on how to work with docker.
+Get your hands dirty and get going.
+I enjoyed writing this article and hope that you enjoyed reading it.

+Hack the planet :-)

+---